jshea2/NodeOBS-ZoomOSC-AutoCrop/README.md

 #

-## Example Video of a production that used this and what can be possible:
+## See It In Action!
+Video example from a production:

 <a href="https://youtu.be/pR-0IUBodrc" target="_blank"><img src="http://img.youtube.com/vi/pR-0IUBodrc/0.jpg"
 alt="NodeOBS-ZoomOSC-Autocropper DEMO Video" width="500" border="10" /></a>